TIGRLab/datman-dashboard/docs/developer.rst

        # Do some stuff with the timepoint record here

 This loop would generate one query to the database for each timepoint that has the site 'CMH'.
-If code like that were embedded in a function called in a jinja template, then those extra queries would hit every time a user loaded the page.
+If code like that were embedded in a function called in a Jinja template, then those extra queries would hit every time a user loaded the page.
 In these sorts of cases it is often better to craft your own queries using `SQLAlchemy's query API. <http://docs.sqlalchemy.org/en/latest/orm/query.html>`_